-- 7.1 A digital PDF/A copy of the report is to be supplied directly to GMAAS, in a timely manner, and certainly within a period of two months following completion of fieldwork, unless specialist reports are awaited.
-In the latter case, a revised date should be agreed with GMAAS.
-The final version of the report will also be uploaded onto OASIS.
+- 7.1 A pdf copy of the report is to be supplied directly to GMAAS in a timely manner to allow further work, if necessary, to be scheduled and the planning application to be determined in an informed manner, and certainly within a period of two months following completion of fieldwork, unless specialist reports are awaited.
+In the latter case, a revised date should be agreed with GMAAS The final version of the report will also be uploaded onto OASIS.
+Completion of this project and advice from the GMAAS on an appropriate mitigation strategy are dependant upon receipt by the Council of a satisfactory report which has been prepared in accordance with this specification.
 Any comments made by GMAAS in response to the submission of an unsatisfactory report will be taken into account and will result in the reissue of a suitably edited report to all parties, within a timescale which has been agreed with GMAAS. - 7.2 The report will be supplied on the understanding that it will be added to the HER where it will be publicly accessible once deposited, unless confidentiality is explicitly requested, in which case it will become publicly accessible six months after deposition. - 7.3 In terms of copyright, please note that by depositing the report, the contractor gives permission for the material presented within the document to be used by the Council, in perpetuity, although the contractor retains the right to be identified as the author of all project documentation and reports as specified in the Copyright, Designs and Patents Act 1988 (chapter IV, section 79).
 The permission will allow the Council to reproduce material, including for commercial use by third parties, with the copyright owner suitably acknowledged. - 7.4 The HER supports the Online Access to Index of Archaeological Investigations (OASIS) project.
 The overall aim of the OASIS project is to provide an online index to the mass of archaeological grey literature that has been produced because of the advent of large-scale developer funded fieldwork.
 The archaeological contractor must therefore complete the online OASIS form at http://ads.ahds.ac.uk/project/oasis/.
-Contractors are advised to contact GMAAS to completing the form.
+Contractors are advised to contact GMAAS to complete the form.
 Once a report has become a public document by submission to or incorporation into the HER, the HER may place the information on a website.
 If appropriate, a note or longer article should also be supplied to the Council for British Archaeology's local Forum publication (please contact the editor or CBA's website for more information).